MCCTeam/Minecraft-Console-Client/README.md

 [![Appveyor build status](https://ci.appveyor.com/api/projects/status/github/ORelio/Minecraft-Console-Client?branch=Indev)](https://ci.appveyor.com/project/ORelio/minecraft-console-client)

-Minecraft Console Client is a lightweight app allowing to connect to any Minecraft server, send commands and receive text messages in a fast and easy way without having to open the main Minecraft game.
+Minecraft Console Client is a lightweight app allowing you to connect to any Minecraft server, send commands and receive text messages in a fast and easy way without having to open the main Minecraft game.
 It also provides various automation for administration and other purposes.

 ## How to use

-Downloads, help and more info available on the [Minecraft Forum thread](http://www.minecraftforum.net/topic/1314800-/)'s first post.<br/>
+Downloads, help, and more info available on the [Minecraft Forum thread](http://www.minecraftforum.net/topic/1314800-/)'s first post.<br/>
 Alternatively, you can take a look at the [README](https://github.com/ORelio/Minecraft-Console-Client/blob/master/MinecraftClient/config/README.txt) file from the latest stable binary release.

 ## How to contribute

 If you'd like to contribute to Minecraft Console Client, great!
-But please fork the *Indev* branch to do so, as the *master* branch is the stable branch, corresponding to the last binary release, which does not contains the latest fixes and is available for forking into your own projects.
-Using *Indev* branch, just submit a pull request :)
+But please fork the *Indev* branch to do so, as the *master* branch is the stable branch, corresponding to the last binary release, which does not contain the latest fixes and is available for forking into your own projects.
+Using *Indev* branch, just submit a pull request. :)

 ## License